bbuukk/kma_func/README.md

-# _NaUKMA_Haskell
-practices about functional paradigm, writing programs in haskell pl
+# NaUKMA | Practices in functional programming using Haskell